thegetty/quire-docs/README.md

 # Quire (Alpha)

-Quire is a modern, multi-format publishing framework designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
+Quire is a modern, multiformat publishing framework designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
 All without ever signing-up for an account, paying a fee, or setting up and maintaining a complicated server.

 Quire books are scholarly, visual, and built for discoverability and longevity.
 They feature: